RiteshTiwari-2003/bootstrap-css-animation/bootstrap-buttons/Readme.md

 # active and disabled button

-class="btn btn-primary" when i use .active class on any div means i am currently active on that div means i am currently over that div i am currently clicking on that div
+class="btn btn-primary" when i use .active class on any div means i am currently active on that div means i am currently over that div i am currently clicking on that div.

+.disabled class
+when you put disabled class on div means that is not cirrently clickable